-What to Look for in a Film School
+What Actually Matters When Choosing a Film School

 Here's something most guides won't tell you.
 The film industry in Kenya isn't waiting for you to get a degree.
 It's moving fast — and the people getting hired are the ones who can actually operate a camera, edit a sequence, or manage a set.
 We've seen this pattern at ADMI for over a decade.